Highland Railway: Steamships

-Merger
+Mergers

-The Dingwall and Skye Railway was absorbed by the Highland Railway in 1880, and the Sutherland, Duke of Sutherland's and Sutherland & Caithness Railways were absorbed in 1884.
+The Dingwall and Skye Railway was absorbed by the Highland Railway by the Highland and Dingwall and Skye Railways Amalgamation Act 1880 (43 & 44 Vict. c. cxxix), and the Sutherland, Duke of Sutherland's and Sutherland & Caithness Railways were absorbed by the Highland Railway (Northern Lines Amalgamation) Act 1884 (47 & 48 Vict. c. clxxxiv).

 Expansion

 Branch lines

 In 1881 the GNoSR applied to Parliament to extend the line from Portsoy along the Moray Firth to Buckie, but this was rejected after the Highland opposed.
 The following year, both the Great North and Highland railways applied to Parliament for permission, the Great North for a line from Portsoy along the coast through Buckie to Elgin, and the Highland for a branch from Keith to Buckie and Cullen.
-Authority was granted, but in the case of the Highland Railway only for a 13+3/4 mi line as far as Portessie, with running rights over the Great North coast line between Buckie and Portsoy and the Great North obtaining reciprocal rights over the Highland railway between Elgin and Forres.
+Authority was granted in the Great North of Scotland (Buckie Extension) Railway Act 1882 (45 & 46 Vict. c. cxxvi) and the Highland Railway Act 1882 (45 & 46 Vict. c. cxxiv), but in the case of the Highland Railway only for a 13+3/4 mi line as far as Portessie, with running rights over the Great North coast line between Buckie and Portsoy and the Great North obtaining reciprocal rights over the Highland railway between Elgin and Forres.
 The Portessie branch opened on 1 August 1884 and the Highland did not exercise its running rights over the GNoSR, thus preventing the Great North running over its lines west of Elgin.